-I've heard from both constituents and residents across Massachusetts about difficulties signing up themselves or loved ones to finally receive a vaccine.
+I've heard from both constituents and residents across Massachusetts about difficulties and frustrations signing up themselves or loved ones to finally receive a vaccine.
 Believe me, I share your concerns with the rollout of this whole process.
 Here's a step-by-step guide how to sign up for a vaccine appointment.
 Also, here's some helpful information about the benefits of getting vaccinated against COVID-19.

 AM I ELIGIBLE FOR A VACCINE?